rwincey/hashcat/docs/hashcat-python-plugin-development-guide.md

 echo "password" | python3 generic_hash_mp.py
 ```

-Note that you probably want to inline the correct salt value, see the `main` section in the code.
-TBD: Add some sample
+Note to allow use of the correct salt value, you need to dump hashcat's ctx: only hashcat knows of the hashlist containing the salt.
+Python doesn't have the hashlist, nor do we want to duplicate decoding the hashes.
+See the `main` section of `generic_hash_mp.py` how to dump the ctx (containing salts) for your hashlist.